ZoomInfo

 Consider Privacy and Compliance Requirements

-• How does the tool collect visitor data?
+• How does the tool collect visitor data, and what consent mechanisms are required?

-• Can you delete data upon request?
+• Can you delete individual data records upon request?

-• Where is data stored and processed?
+• Where is data stored and processed geographically?

-• What security certifications does the vendor have?
+• What security certifications does the vendor hold (SOC 2, ISO 27001)?

 Assess Total Cost of Ownership

-• Base subscription fees and pricing tiers
+• Base subscription fees and how pricing scales with usage or identified leads

-• Implementation and setup costs
+• Implementation, setup, and integration development costs

-• Training and onboarding requirements
+• Training and onboarding requirements for your team

 Turn Website Visitors Into Pipeline With ZoomInfo